KishoreNatesh/StudyDrive/README.md

     * If there is a network error then we need to make sure we throw error accordingly.
     * Then provide retry upload option.

-*Note: I have recently started working with Appium.
-Although I was new to it, I managed to install all the necessary requirements and began automating tests for the mobile app.
-You can find the Appium test suites in the TestSuites folder.
-However, due to time constraints, I couldn't automate everything, but I am confident in my ability to automate effectively using Robot Framework, which is my key skillset.
+*Note: Additionally, I would like to mention that although I am new to Appium, I have successfully started automation for the mobile app.
+While I couldn't automate everything for mobile app due to time constraints in my current workplace, I am confident in my ability to effectively automate using Robot Framework and Appium.